There are many skin conditions that can cause itching. These include:

 - Keep your indoor environment cool to relieve the itch, but not too cold.
 Consider using a humidifier rather than an air-conditioner.

-- Stay hydrated – most people need to drink around 8 to 10 litres of fluid per day.
+- Stay hydrated – most people need to drink around six to eight glasses of fluid per day.

 If you don’t have a rash and your skin doesn’t appear to be dry, the itching could be caused by an internal illness.
 These include: